Three Ways to Influence Good Sportsmanship in Your Child

 Do Not Blame Another Teammate for the Loss

 This just teaches our children that when we lose, it is someone else’s fault.
-Yes, your child may not have made a mistake during the game, but he/she is part of a team.
-One of the best lines in sports is “We win as a team and we lose as a team.”
+Yes, your child may not have made a mistake during the game, but they’re part of a team.
+One of the best lines in sports is “We win as a team, and we lose as a team.”
 Athletics can be a great medium to teach responsibility and how to cope with disappointment.
 No one wins 100% of the time, but I can assure you that 100% of people have had the feeling of disappointment.
 If we model how to accept and cope with disappointment appropriately, we can build resilience in our children.
-Ie if someone else makes a mistake, remain encouraging and avoid critical comments.
+If someone else makes a mistake, remain encouraging and avoid critical comments.

 Have Fun and Enjoy the Game